StevenDixonDev/TrainScheduler/README.md

 - Firebase make auth easy if you set it up right
 - Video editing is not my strong suite
 - code splitting is interesting
+- Math is hard sometimes

+## Things to note

+- In no way am I an expert on the Japanese Langauge or culture.
+- All language that appears on this site has not been checked over by anyone.
+- Don't mean to offend, send me a email and I will make sure to fix anything incorrectly represented.